 b) Providing training and education programming to change makers – whether individuals or organizations – through intensive, face-to-face courses that fit solutions and strategic thinking to solving key issues in strategic sectors.

 In 2017 we piloted a MOOC (Massive, Open, Online Course) to test our ideas, methods and tools.
 Over 600 people registered from 24 countries.
 We learned a lot.
-We have now targeted March 11, 2019 for the launch of the newly revised course where change makers from many fields can experience and utilize contemporary, cutting edge content to advance their work.
+The start date of the newly revised course is March 25, where change makers from many fields can experience and utilize contemporary, cutting edge content to advance their work.
 The course will be offered in two four week segments.
-Registration details to follow.
+Registration commences Feb.25.

 We would like you to join us and take full advantage of this unique learning opportunity.
 We have two requests.